Compy/buildingterry/README.md

 If you download the zipped file, extract it.
 If you have it cloned, just keep track of the folder location.

+# How to Use

-Now, go to Unity3d, click in File -> Open Project.
-It will launch the Project Wizard, where you can click on the "Open Other..." buttom and select the folder you extract/clone.
+To open the project files, go to Unity3d, click on File -> Open Project.
+It will launch the Project Wizard, where you can click on the "Open Other..." buttom and select a folder called "First Example" (../buildingterry-master/Unity/First Example)
+You will noticed that Unity will load few Assets and will open the a Scene Called "Vuforia-VirtualButtons".
+This is the first scenario we have deployed, but this document will be updated once we have more Scenes available.

+## Building and Run